raml-org/raml-spec/versions/raml-10/raml-10.md

 Note:

-When an object type does not contain the "properties" property, the object is assumed to be unconstrained and therefore capable of containing any properties of any type.
+When an object type does not contain the "properties" facet, the object is assumed to be unconstrained and therefore capable of containing any properties of any type.

 #### Additional Properties

-By default any instance of an object can have additional properties beyond those specified in its data type `properties` node.
+By default any instance of an object can have additional properties beyond those specified in its data type `properties` facet.
 Let's assume the following is an instance of the data type `Person` that is described in the previous section.

 ```yaml
 Person: